-When Menu Shortcut is selected: For the subsequent operations, see the next item "Assigning a menu shortcut to a user preference button" (page 509).
+When Menu Shortcut is selected: For the subsequent operations, see the next item "Assigning a menu shortcut to a user preference button" (page 158).

-When Utility Command is selected: A list of commands appears on the right of the status area; using any of the following methods, select the command you want to assign.
+When Utility Command is selected: A list of commands appears on the right of the status area; using any of the following methods select the using any of the following methods, select the command you want to assign.

 - Press directly on the list.

-- Press the arrow keys to scroll the reverse video cursor
+- Press the arrow keys to scroll the reverse video cursor.

 - Turn the knob.